 The study of creative writing helps students develop the creative, practical, critical and collaborative skills necessary to pursue a career in the communication and creative industries or to advance to Honours or higher degree study.
 These core skills will be complemented by the skills and knowledge acquired by students taking related literary studies topics in addition to those in other BA disciplines.
 The major, then, will develop flexible, independent thinkers capable of analysing problems from different perspectives and of critical evaluation of their own and their peers’ work.
 Graduating creative writing majors will be able to demonstrate a variety of skills and will have a portfolio of their creative achievements that will make them attractive to employers in the arts and communication industries.
 In conjunction with an English or other BA major, it will prepare them to be trained as teachers.

-Creative Writing topic offerings range from Reading and Writing Short Stories, Writing Poetry, Prose Fiction, and Life Writing.
+Creative Writing topic offerings range from Prose Fiction and Life Writing.

 |Follow English and Creative Writing on Facebook|